 At the very least, dealers could be in a good mood from a weekend of lucrative car sales and might be more inclined to spend more time with their clients or throw in some extras to entice you to purchase, like free oil changes or car washes, and most importantly – a potential lower loan amount!

-Car dealerships set up sales quotas that they usually separate by the year, month, and quarter.
-As a year ends, a dealership will start focusing on its annual sales goal.
-If it's coming up short for the goal, then the dealership will start advertising more tempting offers to make its sales quota.
+Although May is a great month for buying a car, additional months that offer the best car deals include October, November, and December.
+Car dealerships set up sales quotas that they usually separate by year, month, and quarter.
+As the year comes to an end, a dealership will typically focus more on its annual sales goal.
+If it's coming up short of the goal, then the dealership will start advertising more tempting offers to make its sales quota.

 Dealerships also want to display the newest cars.
 If they still have old models to offload, then they'll be more likely to make you a deal to get one off the lot and into your garage to make room for the newest (and most expensive) vehicles.

 Keep in mind that getting a good deal means that you'll more than likely have to choose a car that's available from the dealership's current inventory.
-You may not be able to select your favorite color or get all the options you wanted, so it's best to be flexible in your expectations.
+You may not be able to select your favorite color or get all the options you want, so it's best to be flexible in your expectations.

 If you can't wait until the end of the year to get a car, then visit car dealerships at the end of the month or quarter.
 This is when you might be able to take advantage of a bonus opportunity on the purchase price or an additional incentive.